-If you’re looking for a fale to rent or a place to stay with friends or family, there are a few options available close to the beach.
+If you’re looking for a fale to rent or a place to stay with friends or family, a few options are available near the beach.

 Salamumu Beach (Upolu)

-The beach is difficult to reach, primarily off-road, so a 4wd will be a good option.
+The beach, primarily off-road, is difficult to reach so a 4wd will be a good option.
 It’s around 5 km of unsealed road.
 But the effort is worth it, as you’ll be rewarded with a stunning beach with less crowd.

 There’s an excellent 4-star hotel, Sa’Moana Beach Bungalows, towards the end of the road to Salamumu Beach.